PDM4AR/exercises/docs/07-optimization-clean.md

 - The speed of the report generation is also greatly influenced by the size of the images generated with `report_viz` and `report_viz_extra`.
 The image size (due to the map size) unfortunately affects also the non-overlapping of the figures, and in case you selected `report_viz_extra`, the readability of the extra text.
     You can choose your preferred size setting the ***`FIGURE_WIDTH`*** global variable (note that this specifies the size in *points*, not *pixels*.
 Think of it as if you are choosing the [DPI](https://en.wikipedia.org/wiki/Dots_per_inch), while the actual pixel size depends on the map size).
 Bigger the value, the slower the images generation but the better the readability.

+- If your report's settings (combined with the performance of your PC) produces a slow report generation, you will probably incur in a *Timeout Exception*: to avoid this, increase the `test_case_timeout` variable at the end of [src/pdm4ar/exercises_def/ex07/ex07.py](../src/pdm4ar/exercises_def/ex07/ex07.py) during your debugging - but remember that the official timeout is the original one.
+Server-side, the speed of the report generation was already taken into account when the timeout value was chosen.

 - If your terminal is not correctly printing the colors (very improbable), or if you want/need better contrastive readability in both the terminal and the report, set the ***`ACTIVATE_COLORS`*** global variable to `False`.

 Remember that the images shown in the pdf report are "compressed" (*rasterized*): to see the "uncompressed" (*vector graphic*) version click the **main** link below each image.

-Feel free to make your own modifications to the visualization to match your debugging needs.
+Feel free to change the provided report's settings and to make your own modifications to the visualization to match your debugging needs.

 ## Run the exercise
 Update your repository running `make update` (refer to [Hello World](01-helloworld.md) for more instructions).